FailAcademy/learning/wdp-vancouver/_lessons/week-06/02-php-cont.md

 ## Lab Activity

-Today we'll use our lab time to wrap building our Borrowed Borowitz site.
+Today we'll use our lab time to wrap up building our Borrowed Borowitz sites.

-Incorporate some of what you learned in class today about PHP's **built-in functions**, **alternative syntax**, and **handling arrays** when putting the finishing touches on the blog.
+Incorporate some of what you learned in class today about PHP's **built-in functions**, **alternative syntax**, and **built-in array functions** when putting the finishing touches on the blog.

 ---